Stacking transmission spectra of different exoplanets: Realistic model transmission spectra

 \subsection{Stacking different planets with identical compositions}

-Having demonstrated the appropriateness of stacking the same planet with different compositions, here we stack different planets with identical compositions.
+Having demonstrated the appropriateness of stacking the same planet with different compositions in the simplified two-species case (H$_2$O and CO$_2$), here we stack different planets with identical compositions in the same two-species framework.
 Keeping the volume mixing ratios of water and carbon dioxide fixed to $\log X_{\mathrm{H_2O}} = -3.49$ and $\log X_{\mathrm{CO_2}} = -7.24$ respectively\footnote{These values are the solar volume mixing ratios of water and carbon dioxide at a temperature of 1500\,K.}, we now sequentially vary by $\pm50\%$ the planet's radius (0.5, 1, 1.5\,R$_{\rm{J}}$), mass (0.5, 1, 1.5\,M$_{\rm{J}}$) and temperature (750, 1500, 2250\,K).
 Unlike the first test, the representative planet's parameters ($T_R, R_R, M_R$) are not the same as the individual planets' parameters, since these are no longer constant.
 These representative parameters are what we use when constructing the GMA spectrum.
 Here we also set the reference pressure to the geometric means of the pressures of $\tau=1$ of the individual planets.
 The individual planets, on the other hand, have reference pressures set to 10\,bar.
 Ultimately, this choice made a negligible difference in the resulting spectrum as $H\ll R_p$.

 Figure \ref{fig:stacking_test_2} shows the impact of varying each of radius, mass and temperature in turn.
 Variations in radius and mass lead to similar small differences between the stacked spectrum and the geometric mean abundance spectrum, with a residual RMS of 0.05\,$\Delta R_t/H$.
 However, changing temperature leads to a larger difference between the geometric mean abundance spectrum and the stacked spectrum of 0.15\,$\Delta R_t/H$, but it is still smaller than the typical uncertainty in the stacked spectrum.
 In our assumptions, we took the opacities to be temperature insensitive; however, realistic opacities do show a temperature dependence, resulting in a difference.
 This highlights a fact we will demonstrate throughout the following tests, that stacking too wide a range of temperatures can lead to biases that are too large.